Shorten URLs with invisible spaces.

 Running an instance of ZWS on Heroku is the easiest way to self-host.
 You can also stay totally within the free limits of both the

 web process and the Heroku Postgres database.
 Note that the Hobby Dev (free) plan of Heroku Postgres has a row limit of 10,000, which might not be enough for your use case.
 Consider using the API key feature of ZWS to restrict access to your instance.

 We provide a template app specification YAML file to allow users to launch an instance on the DigitalOcean App Platform.

 .env and update the

 DATABASE_URL environment variable to match the values in

 docker-compose up -d (this will automatically apply database migrations)

-If you are using a Heroku database migrations are automatically applied, but to manually do so you'll need the credentials for your database:
+If you are hosting your instance on Heroku, migrations are automatically applied.
+If you need to manually apply migrations or are only using Heroku for your database you'll need the credentials for your database:

 .env file and enter in the connection URI